X0Rhyth/BSCP-Guide/README.md

 ### * Web Cache Deception
    - Exploiting path mapping for web cache deception ( "/my-account/abc.js" is understood by the origin server as  “/my-account” but by the cache server as cachable “/my-account/abc.js” )

    - Exploiting path delimiters for web cache deception  ( “/my-account;abc.js” is understood by the origin server as  “/my-account” but by the cache server as cachable “ /my-account;abc.js”.
-Server must see ; as a delimeter but the cash shouldn't see it as such for the attack to succeed. )
+Server must see ; as a delimeter but the cache shouldn't see it as such for the attack to succeed. )

    - Exploiting origin server normalization for web cache deception